 - ✓ A campus Green Fee has been adopted for AY 2011 (beginning fall 2010).
-This fee will help fund campus-wide green projects. - ✓ A carpool decal was created and a lot was established for AY 2010. - ✓ A new campus shuttle schedule was implemented which eliminates approximately 20% of the previous route, saving the University an estimated \$7,000 in gasoline costs while simultaneously reducing GHG emission by 20%.
+This fee will help fund campus-wide green projects. - ✓ A carpool decal was created and a lot was established for AY 2010.

-- ✓ The shuttle kiosk was moved from the center of the campus and was replaced by 2 bicycle racks. - ✓ Use of the Campus Police fleet has been reevaluated to increase bike and foot patrols. - √ 6:30 time blocks were created to allow day students more flexibility in choosing their classes potentially leading to less commuting days. - ✓ MWRTA has amended their bus routes to allow for direct service for students from downtown Framingham and other MetroWest destinations. - ✓ Two Zip Cars have been added to assist in more effected auto congestion on campus. - ✓ A new "Ram Tram" service encourages use of shared transportation to local destinations including the Natick commuter rail station. - ✓ FSU hired a transportation coordinator to increase efficiency of shuttle and commuter issues.
+- ✓ The shuttle kiosk was moved from the center of the campus and was replaced by 2 bicycle racks. - √ 6:30 time blocks were created to allow day students more flexibility in choosing their classes potentially leading to less commuting days. - ✓ MWRTA has amended their bus routes to allow for direct service for students from downtown Framingham and other MetroWest destinations. - ✓ Two Zip Cars have been added to assist in more effected auto congestion on campus. - ✓ A new "Ram Tram" service encourages use of shared transportation to local destinations including the Natick commuter rail station. - ✓ FSU hired a transportation coordinator to increase efficiency of shuttle and commuter issue - ✓ RAM TRAM tracker was initiated allowing students to track school shuttles for availability on their phones - ✓ A partnership with a local taxi service has created a voucher program for students offering an inexpensive alternative to having more cars on campus - ✓ NuRide is a new program offered through MassRIDES (a division of Mass.
+DOT).
+This program allows students to earn redeemable reward points by taking public transportation, carpooling, biking, walking, or working from home.